 2016 brought another centenary celebration - this time it was the Senior Section's turn, with their "Senior Section Spectacular" marking the centenary of their oldest component, the Young Leaders.
 The whole of Senior Section took 2016 as their centenary year, with a wide range of activities, challenges and events including a grand ball to mark their special year - and of course, a badge!

 2017, was the turn of Rainbows, with their 30th Birthday Celebrations.
 These were held in each Country and Region, resulting in a range of local badges and challenge packs, not a national one.
 2017 was also the sapphire jubilee of the Queen, with a special badge launched for this.
-And, 2017 also saw the start of testing of programme changes for all sections, almost on the scale of the changes made in 1966-68 - we wait to see what the outcome will be in 2018.
+And, 2017 also saw the start of testing of programme changes for all sections, almost on the scale of the changes made in 1966-68.